HonkingGoose/git-gosling/docs/best_practices/use_a_gitignore_file.md

 - Files produced by your build system
 - Log files

-## Good gitignore starters
+## Getting a basic gitignore template

-### Use the framework gitignore
+### Framework gitignore

 Most frameworks create a basic `.gitignore` file for you when you start a new project.

 ### Use GitHub gitignore templates

-If you're not using a framework, grab a `.gitignore` from [GitHub's gitignore templates](https://github.com/github/gitignore).
+If you're not using a framework, grab a `.gitignore` from [GitHub's gitignore templates repository](https://github.com/github/gitignore).
-When you create a repository on GitHub, you can add a `.gitignore` template right away.
+When you create a repository via the GitHub web interface, you can add a `.gitignore` template right away.

 ## Gitignore basics

-### Gitignore filename and location
+### Filename and location

 The file must be called `.gitignore` and it must be in the repository's root directory.